candyyung/RSM_Assignment2_Team4/readme.md

 - R and the following packages:

 ```
-install.packages(c("stargazer", "knitr", "data.table", "ggplot2"))
+install.packages(c("stargazer", "knitr", "data.table", "ggplot2",“wordcloud”,“tdm”)
+require(devtools)
+install_github("Displayr/flipTime")
 ```

 Detailed installation instructions can be found here: [tilburgsciencehub.com/tutorial](http://tilburgsciencehub.com/tutorial)

 ## How to get started
-The best way to get started is by following [our tutorial](http://tilburgsciencehub.com/tutorial).
+The best way to get started is by following [the tutorial from our awesome lecturer](http://tilburgsciencehub.com/tutorial).

 - Download this repository (either by forking and then cloning, or as a template)
 - Open Terminal in project's main directory, type make
 - The src/data-preparation and src/analysis directories contain the specific workflow for each stage of the pipeline.
-- Tested on Mac and Windows 10

-- Many possible improvements remain.
-Comments and contributions are welcome!